WattageGuy/ultraheat/README.md

-# Ultraheat with HTTP request
+# Ultraheat to HTTP request
 Script to read information from Landis+Gyr Ultraheat (UH50, T550)

 This modified script sends the kWh and m3 values to Home Assistant or any other platform with that can receive webhook.